a4lamber/airbnb-fullmoon-sentiment-analysis/README.md

 # Full Moon
-Anlysis customer sentiment analysis and study the effect of the full moon on customers' mood!
+Airbnb customer sentiment analysis and study the effect of the full moon on customers' mood!
 (Hopefully our customers don't turn on wolverine mode and leave a bad review!)

 # Motivation